CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 The above abstract mentions that: "Event-related potentials (ERPs) and magnetic fields (ERFs) are typically analyzed via ANOVAs on mean activity in a priori windows."
 It mentions that: "Mass univariate analyses complement and, at times, obviate traditional analyses."
 It reviews "this approach as applied to ERP/ERF data".

-"In this article, we consider in depth one type of approach, *mass univariate analyses*".
+"In this article, we consider in depth one type of approach, *mass univariate analyses*", "in which a large number of univariate tests, e.g., t-tests, can be properly used to compare ERPs/ERFs at an exhaustive number of time points and scalp locations."